Receipt-Roller/RECEIPTROLLER-Dev./README.md

 # Want to use our API (issue digital receipt)?

+Our API can be used here : https://api.receiptroller.com/index.html

 Our API is still in beta version and available to limited users.
-If you are interested in using our API please contact us first through our contact form. https://receiptroller.com/en/contactus
+If you are interested in using our API please contact us first through our contact form. https://receiptroller.com/en/contactus.

+## What does API offer?

+With our API, you can

+- Login and get token to use API.  (you need to be register user and have proper role to use our API)
+- See list of organizations you belong to.
+- Search, Get, Create receipts.
+- Search, Get, Create, Update stores.
+- Search, Get, Create, Update terminals.
+- Search, Get, Create, Update themes.

 # Join us?